aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

 ???+ required "Static Assets"
     There are no static assets used by the sample application.

-???+ required "Dependency Libraries"
+???+ required "Dependency Manifests"
-    All third-party libraries used by the sample application are define in the `pom.xml`:
+    All third-party dependencies used by the sample application are define in the `pom.xml`:

     ```xml
     <dependencies>